lynckia/licode/blog/_posts/2013-01-17-rtcp-feedback.md

 negotiation phase, any change in one of the participants' connection will degrade the communication.
 There are many studies and implemented mechanisms to help solve this problem.
-These solutions are heavily dependant on the protocols and technologies used in each application.
+These solutions are heavily dependant on the protocols and technologies used in each application

 Licode lives in the WebRTC world and has to communicate with the current implementations, being [Google Chrome](http://google.com/chrome) the